yannisandre/Atmega328p-Esp32-S3-HAL/README.md

 # Atmega328p-Esp8266-HAL
-Hardware abstraction layer for the Atmega328p &amp; Tensilica LX106 (Esp8266) using Rust
+Hardware abstraction layer for the Atmega328p &amp; ESP32-S3 using Rust

-Current features implemented : GPIO & USART for Atmega328p
+Current features implemented : GPIO & USART for Atmega328p & ESP32-S3

 To run the project :